MaciejBlaszczyk/AI/README.md

 We are trying to teach it to recognize specified elements.

 Program shows step by step how error is decreasing during learning.

+#NeuralNetwork04:

+Similar network to 03 one, but with 3 neurons, 5 inputs and 3 outputs each.